waynegramlich/Fab/embedded_freecad.md

 the more common (for FreeCAD) `.FCMacro` suffix.
 The most common place where macro files reside is in the `~/.FreeCAD` directory, where `~` stands for current user home directory on Linux.
-All of the macros in this director are available via the [Macro] tab at the top line of FreeCAD window.
+All of the macros in this directory are available via the [Macro] tab at the top line of FreeCAD window.

 It is also possible to directly execute a Python program via: